Page 1: Biography

 This biography, written by M. J. Kelly, was first published in the Dictionary of New Zealand Biography in 1996.

-Janet Speed was born on 31 January 1864 in Wanganui, New Zealand, the fifth of eight children of James Speed and his wife, Janet Montgomery.
-James had business interests and land at Wanganui, but soon after Janet's birth the family moved to Picton.
+Janet Speed was born on 31 January 1864 in Whanganui, New Zealand, the fifth of eight children of James Speed and his wife, Janet Montgomery.
+James had business interests and land at Whanganui, but soon after Janet's birth the family moved to Picton.
 Her father died when she was 10; otherwise, little is known of her early life and education.
 In 1887 she began nursing training at Wellington District Hospital, and worked there until 1894.
 Soon after, she returned to Picton.

 Janet Speed was one of at least 31 New Zealand nurses who served in the South African War between 1899 and 1902.
 Some went with official approval but none were paid by the New Zealand government.
 Local patriotic committees raised funds to send small groups of nurses; others joined the Army Nursing Service Reserve in England or travelled to South Africa at their own expense.
 Janet Speed was among those who paid their own fare; once in South Africa in late 1900 she joined the nursing reserve and her salary was paid by the British government.
 When the war ended in 1902 she received the King's South Africa Medal.